kadrlica/throwback/README.md

 # Throwback
-Old color maps that willtake you back...
+Old color maps that will take you back...

 ## Examples

-Do you ever feel nostalgic for that old default colormap from `ROOT` c.2007?
+Do you ever feel nostalgic for that old default colormap from [`ROOT`](https://root.cern.ch/)?
 ```
 TCanvas *c1  = new TCanvas("c1","c1",0,0,600,400);
 TF2 *f1 = new TF2("f1","0.1+(1-(x-2)*(x-2))*(1-(y-2)*(y-2))",1,3,1,3);